lasik surgeons

 Autoimmune disorders are diseases caused by the body producing an immune response against its own tissues.
 The cause of autoimmune diseases is unknown, but it appears that there is an inherited predisposition to develop autoimmune disease in many cases.
 The concern with Lasik and similar refractive surgery is that the body may respond to the surgical manipulation of the cornea in unexpected ways.
 Unexpected and unwanted responses are not consistent from disorder to disorder, nor are they consistent from patient to patient with the same disorder.

-Although the FDA lists autoimmune disorders as a contraindication for laser eye surgery, doctors may perform the procedure if in their medical opinion the surgery is appropriate.
+Although the US Food and Drug Administration lists autoimmune disorders as a contraindication for laser eye surgery, doctors may perform the procedure if in their medical opinion the surgery is appropriate.
 This is an off-label use of the medical device, which is legal when medically appropriate.
 There are many individuals with autoimmune disorders who have had successful Lasik and other refractive surgery.
 If you have an autoimmune disorder you need to discuss this in detail with any prospective refractive surgeon, plus with your primary care physician and neurologist.

 Related Articles